 Application of Bike Armor Protectors

 Remove all old graphics and adhesive (see below).
 Thoroughly clean the area where the protector will go first with soap and water to remove dirt and grime and then with rubbing alcohol - the cleaner, the better!
 Make sure the alcohol is dry before applying protector.
 Make sure you have removed all old adhesive!!
 Ideally protectors should be applied when it's warmish - above 50° minimum temperature and ideally above 65° for optimal sticking power!
 If it's cold out we recommend to apply your protector indoors (sure you can tell your significant other we told you to do it!) or use a hair dryer or heat gun to warm up the frame and protector.
 When using a heat gun, BE CAREFUL THAT YOU DON'T OVERHEAT THE MATERIAL OR TOUCH THE FRAME!!You can use a dry erase marker to make alignment marks on the frame and protector.
 Try not to touch the adhesive side of the protector and if possible, we recommend to wear disposable latex or similar gloves.
 Pick a spot and make sure you are where you want to be for the first contact.
 Slowly apply the protector to the frame making sure not to allow air bubbles to get caught under the material.
 Slowly wrap the protector around the tube and then firmly press the material on to the tube.
+If your protector did not go on right, try heating it up just a bit and peel off and re-apply careful not to touch the adhesive with your fingers or get it dirty!

 NOW GO RIDE!!